 It is our intention that 25-100 years from now and beyond, the History Museum will offer a more inclusive representation of the people of Springfield today -- their stories, contributions, struggles, successes etc.

-The land we call Springfield today is home to more than 60,000 residents, all of whom have unique personal and ancestral stories that contribute to our collective history, and our rich, multicultural present.
+The land we call Springfield today is home to more than 60,000 people, all of whom have unique personal and ancestral stories that contribute to our collective history, and our rich, multicultural present.

 ILLUMINATION invites us to discover more about our neighbors, our forebears, and perhaps a little more about ourselves along the way…

 We use interviews, photographs and personal objects to share stories that illuminate the intersectionality of our Springfield identity.
-This year our talented team includes Aimee Yogi, Thomas Hiura and Mimi Nolledo who are working with the community to explore what it means to be an Asian American, Native Hawaiian and Pacific Islander in Springfield, Oregon.
+This year our talented team includes Michael Klindt, Marcus Holloway, and Irene Rasheed who are working with the community to explore the Black and African American experience in Springfield and rural east Lane County, Oregon.

 The culminating works from this project will all become part of the Springfield History Museum archive, available to the public.
 Selected images and narratives will also become part of the permanent heritage exhibit on display at the museum.

 Friday, December 8th, 5:30 - 7:30 p.m. at the Springfield History Museum

 Bring your friends and family of all ages to celebrate Black history, joy and success in our community.
 This event is free and open to all!
 Learn more...